luluzhou1/alinush.github.io/_posts/2024-05-31-Schnorr-signatures.md

  1. What is the the earliest work that defines Schnorr signatures over elliptic curves?
  1. What is the significance of [PV05][^PV05]

+## Acknowledgements

+Thanks to [Michael Straka](https://x.com/mstrakastrak) for pointing me to the journal version of Schnorr's paper which described potential class group or elliptic curve variants of the scheme.

 ---

 [^clamping]: [An Explainer On Ed25519 Clamping](https://www.jcraige.com/an-explainer-on-ed25519-clamping), Jake Craige
 [^devalence]: [It's 255:19AM.
 Do you know what your validation criteria are?](https://hdevalence.ca/blog/2020-10-04-its-25519am), Henry de Valence
 [^P2PKH]: [ECDSA verification, P2PKH uncompressed address](https://en.bitcoin.it/wiki/Message_signing#ECDSA_verification.2C_P2PKH_uncompressed_address)
 [^P2PKH-always]: [How did pay-to-pubkey hash come about?
 What is its history?](https://bitcoin.stackexchange.com/a/73568/24573)
-[^reference-needed]: Not sure what the earliest work is that uses Schnorr signatures over, say, elliptic curves.
+[^reference-needed]: Not sure what the earliest work is that **actually** uses Schnorr signatures over, say, elliptic curves.
 [^related-key-attacks]: [Related key attacks in BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki#cite_ref-5-0)
 [^ristretto]: [https://ristretto.group](https://ristretto.group/why_ristretto.html)
 [^schnorrkel]: [Schnorrkel](https://github.com/w3f/schnorrkel)